San Antonio Premises Liability Lawyer

 A premises liability claim will depend on the victim’s legal status, how much control a property owner had over the premises, the mechanism that caused an injury, and whether an accident was the result of a property owner’s negligence.
 Premises liability claims may be proven through a property owner’s actual knowledge or constructive knowledge of a property defect, but they could also be proven through an unreasonable risk of harm or other proximate causes.

-Premises liability is a broad category of personal injury law which includes a variety of situations and claims.
-One of the most common kinds of premises liability actions is undoubtedly the slip and fall accident.
+Premises liability is a broad category of personal injury law that includes a variety of situations and claims.
+One of the most common kinds of premises liability actions is a slip and fall accident.

-As the name implies, a slip and fall claim usually involves a person who suffers an injury by slipping or tripping and falling in another party’s property because of some kind of hazardous condition.
+As the name implies, a slip and fall claim usually involves a person who suffers an injury by slipping or tripping and falling on another party’s property because of some kind of hazardous condition.
 Wet or slippery floors are common causes of these accidents, but other obstructions or certain hazards could also be involved in slip and fall accidents.

 Premises liability lawsuits can also be based on other kinds of property defects.
 Property owners may be accountable for accidents caused by faulty flooring or ramps, as well as other hazardous conditions.